United States v Burns

 United States v Burns [2001] 1 S.C.R.
-283, 2001 SCC 7, was a decision by the Supreme Court of Canada that found that extradition of individuals to countries in which they may face the death penalty is a breach of fundamental justice under section 7 of the Canadian Charter of Rights and Freedoms.
-The decision reached that conclusion by a discussion of evidence regarding the arbitrary nature of execution although the Court did not go so far as to say that execution was also unconstitutional under section 12 of the Charter, which forbids cruel and unusual punishments.
+283, 2001 SCC 7, was a decision by the Supreme Court of Canada that found that the extradition of individuals to countries in which they may face the death penalty is a breach of fundamental justice under section 7 of the Canadian Charter of Rights and Freedoms.
+The decision reached that conclusion by a discussion of evidence regarding the arbitrary nature of execution, although the Court did not go so far as to say that execution was also unconstitutional under section 12 of the Charter, which forbids cruel and unusual punishments.

 The case essentially overruled Kindler v Canada (Minister of Justice) (1991) and Reference Re Ng Extradition (1991).
 In Burns, the Supreme Court justices claimed to be considering different kinds of evidence.

 Background

-The police department in Bellevue, Washington, of the United States accused two Canadian citizens, Glen Sebastian Burns and Atif Ahmad Rafay, of murdering Rafay's family.
-After returning to Canada, Burns and Rafay confessed to undercover Royal Canadian Mounted Police.
-The RCMP used the Mr. Big tactic to extract the confessions, a practice that is illegal in the United States, but legal in Canada.
+The police department in Bellevue, Washington, of the United States, accused two Canadian citizens, Glen Sebastian Burns and Atif Ahmad Rafay, of murdering Rafay's family.
+After returning to Canada, Burns and Rafay confessed to the undercover Royal Canadian Mounted Police.
+The RCMP used the Mr. Big tactic to extract the confessions, a practice that is illegal in the United States but legal in Canada.
 After the investigation was complete, Burns and Rafay claimed their confessions were false, highly manipulated, and that jurors were biased by the media coverage of the crime.
-Nonetheless, plans were made to extradite Burns and Rafay.
+Nonetheless, plans were made to extradite Burns and Rafay to Washington, where capital punishment was still practiced until 2018.

 The extradition would be possible through an extradition treaty under which the Minister of Justice for Canada may seek assurances that the fugitive accused would not be subject to the death penalty.
 However, the Minister of Justice did not seek assurances in the case.
 Burns and Rafay launched a number of Charter challenges to the Canadian government's decision, including that section 6 mobility rights provided them rights against extradition and to be charged in Canada (since the murders occurred in the US, Canada could only charge them with planning the crime, so this option was ruled out).

 It was further argued that, while the Kindler case had held that it was not a breach of fundamental justice to extradite persons regardless of the risk of execution, the Burns case was special because it involved Canadian citizens; section 6 rights against exile were used to reinforce this argument.